 “Cellular Kinesics is an exploration of the communication methods of cells during a spinal cord injury.
 Heavily influenced by the research data, videos, and imaging of neuroscientist Andrew Greenhalgh, this work is a collaborative effort of science and art.”

 Rosi Maria Di Meglio has recently completed a Bachelor’s degree in Fine Arts at Concordia University.
 Her artistic practice focuses on space and memory, on real life experiences and transformation.
 She considers herself a poetic abstract expressionist artist.
 Her philosophy is founded on the ideas that art has the power to move people whether they are observing or creating.

 Josefina Maranzano is mostly a self-taught artist.
 She studied medicine in La Plata and worked for a few years in Argentina as a general practitioner and a radiologist.
 At present, Josefina shares her life between painting and exploring new techniques in visual arts and conducting brain imaging medical research.
 She very recently submitted her Ph.D. thesis in neuroscience (with a focus in multiple sclerosis) at McGill University.

 “I create drawings that offer an interpretation on mental processes to reveal the nature of human consciousness and the process of thought, bridging the connection between the mysterious three pound macroscopic brain and the microscopic behaviour of neurons.”

-Artist and writer, Richard Bright, has addressed the relationship between art, science and consciousness for over 30 years.
-In his recent series of drawings he explores the impermanent and shifting process of thinking.
+Artist, writer and Editor of Interalia Magazine, Richard Bright, has addressed the relationship between art, science and consciousness for over 30 years.